-• To teach the content of the curriculum in a way that inspires and challenges students to know more, know how to do more and remember more.
+To teach the content of the curriculum in a way that inspires and challenges students to know more, know how to do more and remember more.

 Students learn most effectively when they connect new knowledge and skills to what they already know, and successfully retain that knowledge.

 To achieve this, expert teaching involves:

 - Challenge and inspiration

 - Explanation

 - Modelling

 - Questioning

 - Feedback

 - Review to develop long term memory

 - Deliberate practice

-- Positive and effective classroom relationships
+- Positive and effective classroom relationships, relational practice and expectations

+- Adapting teaching and learning to meet the needs of all pupils

-Teaching & Learning across the Trust focuses on key pedagogical strategies to maximise learning potential (Appendix B).
-Through regular MAT, and internal school evidence-informed CPD, teachers have a good knowledge of Teaching & learning strategies and the curriculum.
+Teaching and learning across the Trust focuses on key pedagogical strategies to maximise learning potential (Appendix A).
+Through regular MAT, and internal school evidence-informed CPD, teachers have a good knowledge of teaching and learning strategies and the curriculum.
 Teachers are able to reflect on their learners understanding regularly, identifying misconceptions accurately and providing clear, direct feedback through conversations with the children.
-Central Trust Leads, Subject Coordinators and Trust Subject Coordinators support pedagogical thinking and ensure that teachers have secure skills so they can adapt their teaching to suit all learners from SEN to Gifted children.
+Central Trust Leads, Heads of School, Curriculum Leads (the Assistant Heads of School), Subject Coordinators and Trust Subject Coordinators support pedagogical thinking and ensure that teachers have secure skills so they can adapt their teaching to suit all learners from SEN to Gifted children Higher Achieving Pupils (HAP).